 When you come for your first appointment, you will be taken into a treatment room and Dr. Wesley will do an intake assessment.
 The acupuncture needles are placed in various places from head to toe.
 Most patients find the experience very relaxing and you may even fall asleep.

 How will I feel after?

 You may feel very calm after your treatment; and also feel tired or sleepy.

 Acupuncture needles are extremely thin (about the size of a hair.
 They are bendable, solid, and the tip of the needle is smooth.
 They are designed not to cause tissue damage.
 The hypodermic needles that people are accustomed to are firm, hollow, and the tips are serrated like a steak knife.
 They are designed to cause tissue damage.

-Let your acupuncturist know that you are fearful, so that they can allow you to take some deep breaths between needle insertions.
+Let Dr. Wesley know that you are fearful, so that she can allow you to take some deep breaths between needle insertions.
 After the first couple of needles, most patients relax and have no problem.

 How often should I come?

-Most conditions require an average of 6 to 12 treatments, although some will respond well within 4 to 6 visits and others may require a longer series.
-This depends on the severity and the chronic nature of the chief complaint.
+Most conditions require an average of 6 to 12 treatments, although you may respond well within 4 to 6 visits or may require a longer series.
+This depends on the severity and the chronic nature of your chief complaint.
 For best results, it is recommended that you have 2 treatments per week for the first few weeks.